 Passengers will also be allowed to carry in their hand luggage medicines and dietary requirements including baby foods, for use during the flight.
 This includes sterilised water (this must be in a baby bottle).

 A passenger may take prescription medication in containers over 100ml through security, provided that they have a prescription or doctors note for the medication.
 The passenger may only carry through security the quantity of liquid medication that is required for their journey.

-Passengers will be able to buy liquids including drinks and perfumes either in an EU airport shop after security control, or on board an aircraft operated by an EU airline.
+Passengers will be able to buy liquids including drinks and perfumes in duty free and other stores after security control, or on board the aircraft.
 If they are sold in a special sealed bag, passengers must not open them before they are screened otherwise the contents may be confiscated at the security checkpoint.

 Hold luggage (what you check in) and hand luggage (what you take on the plane) must be below a certain weight and size.
 Please check with your airline for more information.